Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Reproducibility Criteria

-We tune both models used in this work on the full training sets with all combinations of three different learning rates ($1*10^{-5}$, $3*10^{-5}$, $5*10^{-5}$) and batch sizes (4, 8, 16).
-All models are trained over 5 epochs and we use the best model (determined on the development set by highest F$_1$ macro) to fix the hyperparameters for the actual experiments.
+We tune both models on the full training sets with all combinations of four different learning rates ($1*10^{-4}$, $1*10^{-5}$, $3*10^{-5}$, $5*10^{-5}$) and three batch sizes (4, 8, 16).
+All models are trained over 5 epochs and we use the best model (always determined on the development set by highest F$_1$ macro) to fix the hyperparameters for the actual experiments.
 Due to unstable performance on low sample sizes, we decide to always train on 6 different seeds (for tuning and actual experiments), but only leverage the averaged results on the best 3 of them.
-We find the best combination for both RoBERTa-base and ERNIE 2.0 with a learning rate of $1*10^{-5}$ and a batch size of 8.

-Both models have comparable model sizes with 12 layers, a hidden-size of 768, and 12 attention heads.
-Training RoBERTa-base and ERNIE 2.0 takes approx. 25 minutes on a single Tesla P-100 (one seed) with the full training set of the \ac{fsc}.
+To better understand the reasoning behind this approach, we show the difference of using the best 3 seeds or all 6 seeds on the topic experiments for the \ac{fsc} with ERNIE 2.0 (see Figure \ref{fig:topic_exp_3v6_seeds_stdev}).
+As can be seen, using 6 seeds shows an overall higher standard deviation and lower performance, especially for lower sample sizes.
+The final hyperparameters found for each dataset and model are listed in Table \ref{tbl:models_hyperparameters}.
+Training ERNIE 2.0 (110M parameters) takes approx. 25 minutes on a single NVIDIA P-100 (one seed) with the full training set of the \ac{fsc} and approx. 45 minutes for our FLAN-T5 XL encoder (1.3B parameters) on a single NVIDIA A10 with LoRa rank 16.
+We use PyTorch 2.1.0 \cite{NEURIPS2019_9015} and transformers 4.37.1 \cite{wolf-etal-2020-transformers} to run the models and scikit-learn 0.23.2 \cite{scikit-learn} to compute the metrics.